hemolearn/hemolearn/examples/02_real_fmri_data/README.txt

 Real fMRI data examples
 -----------------------

-A simple example on real resting-state fMRI data to illustration the usage of ``SLRDA``.
+A simple example on real resting-state fMRI data to illustration the usage of ``BDA``.
 Note that the ADHD does not provide a short enough TR value.